evemilano/Google_Search_Console_Data_Analysis/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Follow the interactive prompts to complete the data extraction process
+Follow the interactive prompts to complete the data extraction process

-Contributing
+# Contributing
 We encourage contributions that improve the script's functionality and usability.
 To contribute:

-# Fork the repository
+Fork the repository

-# Create a new feature branch
+Create a new feature branch
 git checkout -b feature/YourFeatureName

-# Commit your changes
+Commit your changes
 git commit -m 'Add some amazing feature'

-# Push to the branch
+Push to the branch
 git push origin feature/YourFeatureName

-# Create a new Pull Request
-License
+# License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Support and Feedback
+# Support and Feedback
 For support, feedback, or bug reporting, please submit an issue in this repository's issue tracker.